vjay513/Nodejs/README.md

 • In case of read/write errors, log them in the console.

 • The program should be started via npm script using nodemon (i.e. npm run task2).

+TASK 1.3
+Rewrite the above-mentioned programs to use babel (https://babeljs.io/) and ES6 modules.